-The Department of Genomic Sciences and Systems Biology at Cleveland Clinic Research is seeking post-doctoral fellows with an MD, PhD, DO or equivalent degree (completed) who are highly motivated to gain critical translational research skills and experience to prepare for a career involving independently funded biomedical research that incorporates genomics or other 'omic methodologies.
+The Department of Genomic Sciences and Systems Biology at Cleveland Clinic Research is seeking post-doctoral fellows with an MD, PhD, DO or equivalent degree who are highly motivated to gain critical translational research skills and experience to prepare for an independently funded biomedical research career that incorporates genomics or other 'omic approaches.

-Trainee stipend will be commensurate with the NIH Post-Graduate Year scale with an additional $10K stipend plus an additional $10,000 annually for travel and research expenses.
+Trainee stipend will be commensurate with the NIH Post-Graduate Year scale with an additional $10K stipend plus $10K annually for travel and research expenses.
 The program will cover the equivalent of one course per semester.
 Additional funds for clinical work (not to exceed 25% effort) and research costs can be negotiated per project.
-Fringe benefits, health insurance, etc. will be similar to other Cleveland Clinic post-doctoral trainees.
+Fringe benefits, health insurance, etc., will be similar to other Cleveland Clinic postdoctoral positions.

 Minimum requirements and preferred qualifications for ideal fellowship applicants are listed below, along with additional requirements to be completed prior to start of fellowship.